open-telemetry/opentelemetry-collector-contrib/exporter/awsprometheusremotewriteexporter/README.md

 - `read_buffer_size` (default = 0): ReadBufferSize for HTTP client.
 - `write_buffer_size` (default = 512 * 1024): WriteBufferSize for HTTP client.
 - `aws_auth`: whether each request should be signed with AWS Sig v4.
 The following settings must be configured:
-    - `region`: region string used for AWS Sig V4 signing.
+    - `region`: region of the AWS service being exported to.
-    - `service`: service string used for AWS Sig V4 signing.
+    - `service`: AWS service being exported to.

 Example: